 Right before Christmas, I attended a super fun event at Third Coast Houston!
 The event, “The Brunch Off” was a preview to the Taste of the NFL event which is set to be hosted during Super Bowl week here in Houston.
-Here are few details about the preview event plus the upcoming Taste of the NFL.
+Enjoy the Brunch Off-Taste of the NFL post, recapping the event and providing a few details of the upcoming Taste of the NFL!

 The Brunch Off Event